Filing Your Return -> Adjusting Your Tax Return

 If you filed your return using tax preparation software, you can use the same software to change your return, using CRA's ReFILE service (see link at bottom).
 CRA's Certified tax software for the NETFILE program indicates what level of ReFILE service each software product provides.
-ReFile can be used to file amendments for the immediately past tax year and 3 previous tax years - the same years that can be filed via NetFile or EFile.
+ReFILE can be used to file amendments for the immediately past tax year and 3 previous tax years.
+See the NetFILE article for dates of availability for ReFILE

 Some things cannot be changed using ReFILE - see ReFILE exclusions on the CRA website.

 To do this in your tax software, instead of Open an existing return, you probably have to choose Change a filed return.